Office of the Secretary, Department of Transportation (DOT).

 3. Where are the newspapers published that serve the community?

-4. From where does the community get its bus and passenger rail services; if there is no scheduled bus or passenger rail service in the community, to where must residents go to obtain these services?
+4. From where does the community get its bus and passenger rail services; if there is no scheduled bus or passenger rail service in the community, to where Start Printed Page 60005must residents go to obtain these services?

 5. Where is the nearest airport; if it is a local service airport, to what major airport does it carry passengers?